-Address any prejudice exhibited with the whole group - whether within the play or leisure activity or outside it.
-If a group of young people are behaving in a prejudice driven way - perhaps against disabled people or in a racist or homophobic way - this needs to be addressed with the whole group.
+Address any prejudice exhibited with the whole group - whether within the youth group or outside it.
+If a group of young people are behaving in a prejudice driven way - perhaps against disabled people or in a racist way - this needs to be addressed with the whole group.
+A guest may be invited in to talk to them, a film chosen or some other form of challenge to their accepted view presented.

-Work with the bullying child or young person
+Work with the bullying young person

-Work with the bullying child or young person to help them understand their behaviour, and its effects on others.
+Work with the bullying young person to help them understand their behaviour, and its effects on others.
 The overall goal is to ensure the bullying stops and the bully's behaviour changes:

-- Make it clear that it is the behaviour that is 'bad', not the young person. - How does bullying make them feel?
-Why do they need to do this? - Help young people to find other ways than bullying to feel recognised and to manage their emotions.
-Is there a warning moment before they 'kick off'?
+- Make it clear that it is the behaviour that is 'bad', not the young person - How does bullying make them feel?
+Why do they need to do this?

+- Help young people to find other ways than bullying to feel recognised and to manage their emotions. - Consider: is there a warning moment before they 'kick off'?
 What skills can be used before it all becomes 'too much'?
 Are there patterns to this behaviour - for example on certain days or situations? - Try to elicit some understanding of the feelings of the victim, and challenge any prejudice such as racism.
 Prejudiced views might be shared among the community in which they live or be driven by anxieties about identity and territory.
 Young people may adopt these views in order to be accepted into a group.
-By engaging with these concerns rather than dismissing them, it may be possible to help all the young people as well as the one leading bullying. - How can this person make amends or compensate the victim for the distress caused?
-Can they offer some ideas?
+By engaging with these concerns rather than dismissing them, it may be possible to help all the young people as well as the one leading bullying - How can this person make amends or compensate the victim for the distress caused?
+Can they offer some ideas? - Many people who bully others have been victims at some point themselves, and may still be one.
+These cases might be more complex and 'bully victims' as they are known may need professional help and counselling. - Avoid granting the bully hero status, or marginalising them so that you have no influence.